-Be warned that nothing in this document looks like music notation except for one example at the end of Chapter 5.
-This is to avoid becoming bogged down in the complexities of its "clothes" while explaining concepts that are independent of them.
+There is no music notation in the form of notes on a staff in this document, except for one example at the end of Chapter 5.
+This is to avoid becoming bogged down in the complexities of the "clothes" while explaining concepts that are independent of them.
 I've been accused of creating an engineer's view of music that somehow complicates matters and subverts artistry.
 To be sure, the notation doesn't resemble music notation, and so seems alien to anyone versed in it, but this is because it represents the essence of things in a dramatically simpler way.
 This way, once you "get it," is so directly related to how the ears hear music that it can encourage the experimentation that's the source of all artistry.